We’re often asked: “what's the difference between zyBooks and Codio?”

 Student Learning Data

-zyBooks allows instructors to download activity reports which include students’ information, overall score, participation score, challenge score, and individual section scores.
-This .csv can then be uploaded into an LMS grade book or used externally from ZyBooks to run analytics on student performance.
+zyBooks allows instructors to download activity reports, including students’ information, overall score, participation score, challenge score, and individual section scores.
+The resulting .csv can then be uploaded into an LMS grade book or used externally from ZyBooks to run analytics on student performance.

-Codio also tracks the time students spend in a given unit—revealing not just how well students are performing but how efficiently, enabling instructors to identify students who are cruising through the material and need challenges and students who are performing but struggling longer than they should and need support.
-Additionally, Codio allows instructors to download key-stroke level data for a class to perform analyses on how exactly students are interacting with, creating and iterating on code in the Codio IDE.
+Codio also tracks the time students spend in a given assignment—revealing how well and how efficiently students perform, enabling instructors to identify students who are cruising through the material and need challenges and students who are struggling and need support.

 zyBooks are priced on a per-title basis.
-Each title you use to mix and match comes with its own price, which varies from $58 to $90 per student.
 According to zyBooks, “for students using a zyBook in a college or high school class, we automatically provide a discounted price, typically $58—$90 depending on what content is included (many instructors combine content, use add-ons, etc.).
 For non-students, most zyBooks have a regular price of about $195.”

-Furthermore, access to zyBooks is restricted based on the subscription period. zyBooks says that “zyBook's start date is set by [the] instructor, often a week or so before class starts.
+Furthermore, access to zyBooks is restricted based on the subscription period. zyBooks says that a “zyBook's start date is set by [the] instructor, often a week or so before class starts.
 The end date is typically two weeks after the class ends.
 Subscriptions for independent learners last 6 months.”
-Should learners wish to extend access beyond that time period, they can do so by paying an additional $18 per year.
+Should learners wish to extend access beyond that time period, they can pay an additional $18 per year.
 “Extensions are for personal use only, and not for use in any class.”

-Students are able to access all content within Codio, even if it’s not assigned.
-This includes the entire (growing!) resource library.
-Furthermore, students are able to use any of Codio’s pre-configured stacks to create an unlimited number of personal projects.
+Furthermore, students can use any of Codio’s pre-configured stacks to create an unlimited number of personal projects.